nyc-crh/site-archive/content/gallery/viva-harlem-u.md

 tags:
   - untagged
 questions:
  - Who do you see protesting in the image?
  - Why do you think students included point 5, which is about future teachers in the New York City schools
-  - Based on her experience as a student described in Zami, what do you think Audre Lorde thought of these student-activists’ demands?
+ - Based on her experience as a student described in Zami, what do you think Audre Lorde thought of these student-activists' demands?
 ---

 Although City College, where Audre Lorde taught, was in the predominantly Black and Latinx community of Harlem, there were very few Black or Latinx students who attended.
 In the 1968-1969 school year, City College students organized to demand change in admissions policies, curriculum, and support.
 They identified “Five Demands”: